Anbranin/notes/payroll_deduction_tasks.md

   1. Flex automatically runs the PD-IMPORT task at 10:00 AM so it has a record of payments that were applied.
 Notes:
-* If you forget in the morning before it runs automatically but still remember on Friday, you can click 'run now' and it will still run and everything will be fine.
+* If you forget in the morning before the PD-IMPORT task runs at 10, click "run now" on the flex task after you run the payroll deduction import task in the hub and everything will be fine.
+* missing Friday is OK.
 * If you miss friday, go in, "run now" then set the next run date in the _past_ (the last time it was supposed to have run)
 * Editing the task in Flex?
 Manually close the payroll deduction task drawer so you can select it in the dropdown.

-On Non-Paydays:
+# On Non-Paydays:
   In the Hub: Payroll Deduction Export (exports FROM Flex into the Hub and FROM the hub into the President's office's server)

-Steps:
+## Payroll Deduction Export Task Steps:
   1. Run the payroll_deduction_export task in the Hub before 10:00AM
     1. Download the file from Flex that contains the people that need to have deductions, and the amount of those deductions
     2. Create payroll deduction requests, and run some checks